Application

 • OneOf validates against a list of predefined options

-• Match validates using Regular Expression
+• Match validates using a regex (regular expression)

 Range